joeriBouwman25/IOT/README.md

 ## Making Connection with the Spotify API

-1. in order to make a connection with the sotify API you will first need an Spotify account.
+1. in order to make a connection with the sotify API you will need a Spotify account and installed npm.
+2. Go to www.developer.spotify.com go to Dashboards and click "Create a Client ID".
+Give your new app a name and a description.
+3.